Retirement Is In Your Sights.

 What Changes Does That Bring?

 Retirement may not yet be immediate, but you know it’s on the horizon.
-Yet, while you’ve put some important pieces in place for your family and legacy, and while your earnings are as high as they’ve ever been, you nonetheless have to ask: “Does the structure of my estate plan still make sense?”
+Yet, while you’ve put some important pieces in place for your family and legacy, and while your earnings are as high as they’ve ever been, you nonetheless have to ask: “Does the structure of my estate plan still make sense?
+Can I meet all my goals on my terms through retirement planning?”
 After all, you know as well as anyone that life changes in ways you never fully expect – even now.

 This can include the need to: